Pickleball: Instructional, Open Play, and Drills

 Ready to rally?
-Palama Settlement’s Pickleball Instructional and Open Play sessions are designed for players with prior experience who want to sharpen their skills, enjoy competitive play, and connect with others.
+Palama Settlement’s Pickleball Instructional, Open Play, and Drills sessions are designed for players with prior experience who want to sharpen their skills, enjoy competitive play, and connect with others.
 Please note that these sessions are not beginner classes.
 Space is limited, and spots are filled by lottery—so don’t wait to sign up!

 Registration Information